- There's No Wrong Time to Visit Iceland!

 Spring is an excellent time for tourists to come to Iceland.
-You can still catch the Northern Lights, the weather is mild, and the high season hasn't started yet, so there are fewer tourists around and lower prices.
+You can still catch the northern lights, the weather is mild, and the high season hasn't started yet, so fewer tourists are around and lower prices.

 It should also be easier for you to find accommodation and tour availability.

-The days get longer and longer until the solstice, which falls around the 21st of June.
+The days get longer and longer until the solstice falls around June 21.

 Iceland is a paradise for photographers who want to capture nature during the 'golden hour.'

-These long days are convenient for travelers; you won't ever get lost in the dark or need to reach a destination before night falls.
+These long days with balmy Iceland summer temperatures are convenient for travelers; you won't ever get lost in the dark or need to reach a destination before night falls.

 Most tours are available in the summertime.
 You'll be able to see many locations during the long days, including mountains, glaciers, volcanoes, and waterfalls.
-Many of these will provide you with excellent color contrasts.
+These will provide you with excellent color contrasts.

-Towards the end of June or beginning of July, some of the highland roads are opened after being closed for the winter.
+Towards the end of June or the beginning of July, some highland roads are opened after being closed for the winter.

-Autumn is a great time to visit Iceland as it's still relatively warm in late August, though it gets colder as each day passes.
+Autumn is a great time to visit Iceland as it's still relatively warm in late August, though as each day passes, it gets colder.

-Prices for accommodations go down in September and October, and you'll be able to see Iceland's gorgeous autumn colors.
-Maybe you'll experience the first snowfall of the year or catch the Northern Lights.
+Prices for accommodations go down in September and October, and you'll be able to see Iceland's gorgeous fall colors.
+Maybe you'll experience the first snowfall of the year or catch the northern lights.

 The only downfall is that it may be windy, wet, and possibly quite cold.

-When there is a fresh layer of snow mixed in with the autumn colors of the moss and the lava, you'll see some incredible color combinations, such as those in this picture from Hraunfossar:
+When there is a fresh layer of snow mixed in with the autumn colors of the moss and the lava, you'll see some incredible color combinations, such as the picture of Hraunfossar below.